 The truth is there is no one-size-fits-all method for getting into the coveted left seat.
 Everyone’s situation is different and what may have worked for some pilot on a forum may not work for you.

-To determine the best path for YOU, we’ll need to answer a few questions.
+To determine the best path for YOU, you’ll need to answer a few questions.

 What is your financial situation?